AlgoSize/website/_services/search-engines.md

 6. **Algorithm Testing and Improvement:**
    After the implementation of the algorithm, continuous testing and improvement are vital to ensure its ongoing accuracy and effectiveness in ranking web pages in search results.

-By offering these services, our firm can assist businesses in developing, implementing, and optimizing a PageRank-like algorithm tailored specifically to their unique needs and industry specifics.
+Our firm can assist businesses in developing, implementing, and optimizing a PageRank-like algorithm tailored specifically to their unique needs and industry specifics.
 This would enable businesses to create search engines or internal search functionalities that provide users with the most relevant and valuable results.